 Protects Cardiovascular Health

 Long-term consumption of honey has the potential to reduce cardiovascular risk factors.
-Studies show that honey can decrease the level of cholesterol in the body and the low-density lipoproteins in obese individuals.
-Furthermore, honey can also reduce the blood levels of C-reactive protein, which is associated with cardiac risk factors and inflammation (18).
+Studies show that honey may decrease the level of cholesterol in the body and the low-density lipoproteins in obese individuals.
+Furthermore, honey may also reduce the blood levels of C-reactive protein, which is associated with cardiac risk factors and inflammation (18).